esrlabs/bake/_sources/commandline/commandline.txt

         C:/another/root # comments written like this
         something/else

+If -w and roots.bake are specified, they will be merged.
+First -w, then roots.bake.

 If -w and roots.bake are not specified, the default workspace root is the parent directory of the main project.